Complex Static Sites on Heroku

 Serving

 Serving a static site can be very simple.
 Rack::Static, the same middleware that serves assets like images and stylesheets can be used to serve any static file.
-Unless, like me, you’re very particular about your URLs and don’t want them to have file extensions.

-If you want pretty URLs you’ll have to generate static files that are Directory Indexes-compliant.2 Middleman has a Directory Indexes extension and Jekyll has a pretty permalink style.
+If you’re particular about your URLs (like me) and don’t want them to have file extensions, you’ll have to get a little more complex.
+To get pretty URLs you’ll have to generate static files that are Directory Indexes-compliant.2 Middleman has a Directory Indexes extension and Jekyll has a pretty permalink style.
 Then you can use the Rack::TryStatic middleware in rack-contrib to map your URLs to the right files on disk.

 # config.ru